Show your love for your feathered friends this winter by making these easy DIY birdseed cakes.

 6. Lay the string loop on top of the compacted seeds, with the knot extending outside and above the cookie cutter design.
 Cover the string with more of the seed/gelatin mixture and compact the seeds in the cookie cutter mold with parchment paper as before.

-Optional: At this point, you can make more gelatin/seed mixture and fill more cookie cutter molds.
+Optional: At this point, you can make more of the gelatin/seed recipe mixture and fill more cookie-cutter molds.
 Fair warning… Don’t be tempted to double or triple the recipe if you want to make more than two at a time.
 It’s easier to work in smaller batches!

 7. Allow the filled molds to cool in the refrigerator for at least 2 hours or overnight.

 8. Gently press the cakes out of the molds.
 Hint: Allow them to sit at room temperature for about 10 minutes before unmolding.
 Optionally tie a ribbon in a bow around the strings at the top of the shape.
 Hang cakes outside using the longer strings that extend from the tops of the cakes.

 Nutritionally, fresh birdseed (or dried mealworms) are considered the best ingredients for making bird seed cakes.
 But, experiment by adding (in moderation) other bird-appropriate ingredients from your pantry like:

 - Chopped, unsalted nuts